constructor21/peal_web_v2/README.md

 https://jsfiddle.net/ywain/k288pxqa/

-1. Save media content to redux store [figure out the progress bar and video difference]
+Standup --> dates saved to redux and added to campaign when you click create campaign

+1. Figure out a way to map store content to the specific campaign Need to save it to redux so you can do the same when dragging [only works from upload btn right now] That component only accepts image uploads (won't allow you to select a video) (line 76 of UploadButton.js)

-3. When you click the create campaign button add the media content and date to the campaign as well as title
+2. When you click the create campaign button delete all media aside from the last one uploaded to handle prev refreshes?

-4. Complete stripe integration and billing manager flow
+3. Complete stripe integration and billing manager flow

+4. Make the repo private
+5. Add security rules
+6. Host the website

+Footer is messed up again ....
+Fix post-launch .... then the other TODOs
+    ... delete the old calendar code
-5. Order the campaigns
+Order the campaigns post launch as well

-6. Cloud function to take the company address and have a spot on the map for it auto-zoomed into
+Cloud function to take the company address and have a spot on the map for it auto-zoomed into

-7. Locations tab --> google maps ... metrics dashboard that populates different info based on display marker clicked
+Locations tab --> google maps ... metrics dashboard that populates different info based on display marker clicked
     - guard the route
     - Metrics:
       Number of displays up
       Estimated reach
       Remaining length of current campaigns

-8. Make the repo private
-9. Add security rules
-10. Host the website
-11. Data architecture

-Footer is messed up again ....
+Explore proper data architecture post-launch

+Validation that every field is filled out when press create campaign